dblock/kahneraja.github.io/_posts/2015-12-20-why-i-moved-to-jekyll-after-loving-wordpress-for-more-than-10-years.md

 Two days.

-Ths blog is now hosted free on github.
+Ths blog is now Jekyll generated and hosted on github pages.